jdigger/gradle_git_plugin/README.md

     gradle push-review

 That will create the branch "review/master/ISSUE-1234" on the server.
-You can customize the behavior of how the review branch is created by setting the `reviewBranchNameGenerator` closure property on the project.
-The default generator is:
+You can customize the behavior of how the review branch is created by setting the `baseReviewBranchName` property on the project.
+The default name is `review`.
+Or, if you don't want to use the convention, specify `reviewBranch` on the project to be whatever you want.

-    {project -> "review/${project.integrationBranch}/${project.gitState.currentBranch}"}

 Rinse and repeat.